-- 7.8.
-Specific clearance represents an additional option for the management of materialsmaterial (including waste) from authorized facilities and activities, and also as well as from remediation activities after the termination of an emergency.
-It is part of the application of the graded approach to regulatory control, and supports the application of the waste hierarchy enabling the reduction of, reducing the amount of material to be managed as radioactive waste and increasing the amounts to be reused or recycled.
-Specific clearance also provides an opportunity for disposal of waste as non-radioactive instead of as radioactive waste. - 7.9.
-When considering whether specific clearance is appropriate, the regulatory body should consider other factors, for example the need for measures at the facilities that receive the cleared material to ensure that exposures to persons are acceptable and protection of the environment are acceptable adequate, and whether these measures can be relied upon without regulatory oversight.
+7.8.
+Specific clearance represents an additional option for the management of material (including waste) from authorized facilities and activities as well as from remediation activities after the termination of an emergency.
+It is part of the application of the graded approach to regulatory control and supports the application of the waste hierarchy, reducing the amount of material to be managed as radioactive waste and increasing the amounts to be reused or recycled.
+Specific clearance also provides an opportunity for disposal of waste as non-radioactive instead of radioactive waste.

+7.9.
+When considering whether specific clearance is appropriate, the regulatory body should consider other factors, for example the need for measures at the facilities that receive the cleared material to ensure that exposures to persons are acceptable and protection of the environment is adequate, and whether these measures can be relied on without regulatory oversight.
 If regulatory oversight is considered necessary to ensure protection and safety, then clearance is not appropriate.
 In such cases, materials should only be transferred to appropriately authorized facilities.